zpainter/iassist/content/conferences/iassist2023/conference-schedule.md

 ### Conference schedule at a glance

-## Detailed schedule

 Presentations are held during the Concurrent Sessions, with four presentations in each session.
 Events in *Italics* are in-person only.
-Other events will be hybrid, in-person and online.
+Other events will be hybrid of in-person and online.

 Time|Tuesday|Wednesday|Thursday|Friday|
 ---|---|---|---|---|